Analysis of Obstacles in the Supply Chain of Saffron in the Livelihood of Villagers in Qaynat County; Application of Gray Analysis Technique (GRA)

 Agriculture is one of the most important and influential sectors in Iran's economy, which plays an important role and place in the political and economic independence of the country.
 One of the most important policies of the agricultural sector in order to develop it and rural development is to emphasize on strategic products suitable for the region and regional conditions.
 Because the cultivation of such products can not only provide a stable economy for farmers and villagers, but also create a special economic and political position for the country.

-Due to the significant development of saffron cultivation in the past decades in South Khorasan province and the weakness in managing the production and supply of saffron in this province in order to achieve the goals and answer the questions mentioned below, Qain county, which is the hub of saffron production in South Khorasan province.
+Due to the significant development of saffron cultivation in the past decades in South Khorasan province and the weakness in managing the production and supply of saffron in this province in order to achieve the goals and answer the questions mentioned below, Qaynat County, which is the hub of saffron production in South Khorasan province.
 It will be studied as the selected city of this province.
-Therefore, the purpose of the current study is to analyze the challenges of the saffron supply chain in the livelihood of the villagers of Qaynat county using gray analysis method (GRA).
+Therefore, the purpose of the current study is to analyze the challenges of the saffron supply chain in the livelihood of the villagers of Qaynat city using gray analysis method (GRA).

 Methodology